- .Regular Army

 Step 2

 This is the start of your Initial Trade Training (ITT) for 25 weeks, designed to introduce you to the complex designing, building, installation and maintenance of Local Area Networks (LANs).
 You will be instructed in health and safety at work, as well as electrical and communications principles sufficient to enable you to work with circuit diagrams and use modern test equipment.
-It also includes training in the correct and safe use of power tools, principles and techniques of LANs and exchange installations whilst adhering to the CIDA regulations and inspec on protocols. as part of this training you will complete several internationally and industry-recognised certificates and qualifications, such as PASMA, DAO Level 3, BTEC awards, and CNet CNCI.
+It also includes training in the correct and safe use of power tools, principles and techniques of LANs and exchange installations whilst adhering to the CIDA regulations and inspection protocols.
+As part of this training you will complete several internationally and industry-recognised certificates and qualifications, such as PASMA, DAO Level 3, BTEC awards, and CNet CNCI.

 Once this course is complete you will be posted to the field army as a Communications Infrastructure Engineer.